WilliamFrisk/capture-the-fish/README.md

 1. Open `capture-the-fish/code` in IntelliJ (This is done automatically if you've just followed the installing instructions)
 2. Click the button labeled "gradle" in the upper right side of the window
-3. Navigate the gradle hierarchy to `code/desktop/Tasks/other` then press the run `run` task
+3. Navigate the gradle hierarchy to `code/desktop/Tasks/other` then press the `run` task

 _If you would rather run the code in a local web server follow the same steps but navigate to_ `code/html/Tasks/gwt` _and press the_ `superDev` _task_